WICG/indexed-db-observers/EXPLAINER.md

 ## Observer Control
 When `isAlive()` is called on the observer control, it looks in the domain-specific list of observers to find the observer with it's uuid.
 If that observer does not exist, then it returns false.

-When `stop()` is called on the control, the observer with the control's uuid is removed from the domain-specific observer list
+When `stop()` is called on the control, the observer with the control's uuid is removed from the domain-specific observer list.

 ## Change Recording
 Every change would record an entry in the `change_list` for the given object store.